 Hi, I'm Brohgan!

+I love food.
 I absolutely love coffee, spaghetti squash, breakfast for dinner, pumpkin everything, one pot meals, really fresh local produce (especially from my garden), and sweet and salty type desserts.
-I like to keep cooking casual most of the time.
-Sometimes I go into the kitchen without a plan just to exercise my creativity muscles... this doesn't always work out, but it is how we ended up with our family's favorite veggie chili, so WORTH IT.
+I was convinced that I wanted to be a food blogger for a while.

 My interest in blogging started in 2005 with a Xanga account full of teenage angst.
-After losing momentum in several casual blogging attempts over the last decade, I finally started fervently writing about food and faith in 2016 and never looked back.
+After losing momentum in several casual blogging attempts over the last decade, I finally started writing steadily full time in 2016 and hope to never stop.

 Would you like to receive a weekly newsletter?

-The extra awesome thing is that I will send you the Minimalist Meal Planning guide as soon as you sign up!
-I want you to succeed in your kitchen goals, whatever they may be.
+These are just a couple of good things for mom life that week.
+The extra awesome thing is that I will send you the Motherhood Adventure Guide as soon as you sign up!

 Here's a little bonus info.

-Now, in the evenings and during nap time I blog, I contribute articles to other websites, and I manage the social media pages for a local event planning startup.
-In the near future, I hope to publish a book about Christian living in the kitchen.
+Now, in the evenings and during nap time I blog, and I do some freelance writing for other websites.
+I am looking to publish a book about Christian living in the future.